 Firstly, a cob house looks beautiful due to the design freedom one has while erecting the structure.
 Cob as a building material is very easy to find, which makes it a practical option.
 Let’s have a look at some of the highlighting advantages of building a cob house.

 # Low cost of building

-Since, the material used for cob house construction is locally sourced, it is dirt cheap method of building a dwelling which will last for years.
+Since the material used for cob house construction is locally sourced, it is a dirt-cheap method of building a dwelling which will last for years.
 All you need is a piece of land to erect the structure, and it will cost you almost one-tenth the cost of building a conventional home.
 As an added advantage there is zero carbon footprint which goes very well for eco-friendly living.